UNC Greensboro squares off against Montana State in Laval, Quebec - NewsBreak

 Radford Highlanders (3-3) at Elon Phoenix (1-5) FANDUEL SPORTSBOOK LINE: Elon -3; over/under is 136.5.
 BOTTOM LINE: Elon will try to stop its five-game skid when the Phoenix take on Radford.
 The Phoenix have gone 1-1 at home.
 Elon is ninth in the CAA shooting 29.9% from downtown, led by...

-No. 24 Purdue Boilermakers and the No. 8 Duke Blue Devils square off in Portland, Oregon
+No. 18 Alabama Crimson Tide and the No. 1 North Carolina Tar Heels play in Portland, Oregon

-Duke Blue Devils (6-1) vs. Purdue Boilermakers (5-0) FANDUEL SPORTSBOOK LINE: Purdue -2; over/under is 135.5.
-BOTTOM LINE: The No. 8 Duke Blue Devils and the No. 24 Purdue Boilermakers square off at Moda Center in Portland, Oregon.
-The Boilermakers have a 5-0 record in non-conference games.
-Purdue ranks sixth...
+North Carolina Tar Heels (5-1) vs. Alabama Crimson Tide (5-1) FANDUEL SPORTSBOOK LINE: Alabama -2; over/under is 154.5.
+BOTTOM LINE: The No. 1 North Carolina Tar Heels and the No. 18 Alabama Crimson Tide square off in Portland, Oregon.
+The Crimson Tide are 5-1 in non-conference play.
+Alabama leads the...

 Comments / 0